-3. This is something you need to MAKE TIME for, and include in your daily schedule of priorities.
+3. Character building is something you need to include in your daily schedule of priorities.

 I often have moms ask me how I made time to fit in Bible memory and character lessons with our kids, and STILL have time to get the academics done.

 I believe that when you give God that first part of your day and start off with His Word and character lessons, He will bless the remaining time.
-Your academic time will be more productive, and you find you get more done when the kids have a right spirit, and are developing in character.
+Your academic time will be more productive, and you find you get more done when the kids have the right spirit and are developing in character.

 God says “Add to your faith, virtue (character), and to virtue, knowledge.”
 By putting Bible and character first you are following God’s intended plan for your priorities, and will reap His blessing.